faranalytics/port_agent/README.md

 15. The worker thread exited; hence, log the exit code.
     - If an unhandled exception had occurred in the worker thread it would have been handled accordingly.

 Please see the comments in the code that specify each of the steps above.
+The output of the test is printed below.

 `./tests/test/index.ts`
 ```ts